microsoft/redhat-mw-cloud-quickstart/wildfly-standalone-centos/README.md

 - If you want to access the administration console go to **http://<PUBLIC_HOSTNAME>:8080** and click on the link Administration Console:

 <img src="images/admin.png" width="800">

-## Deployment Time

-The deployment takes less than 10 minutes to complete.

 ## Notes